FNJP18/Easy_Servers/README.md

-# Easy Server Operation for Minecraft
+# Easy Server Operator for Minecraft